Tupac’s Murder Was Arranged By The CIA, New Book Claims

 — livehiphop (@livehiphoporg) September 22, 2016

-Detective Russell Poole, who died in 2015, claimed that the shootings that led to the death of Tupac and Notorious B.I.G. were well planned and orchestrated by law enforcement officers who were well-prepared, briefed and knew exactly what to do.
+Detective Russell Poole, who died in 2015, claimed that the shootings that led to the death of Tupac and Notorious B.I.G. were well planned and orchestrated by law enforcement officers who were well-prepared, briefed, and knew exactly what to do.

 A theory put forward by the former Los Angeles police detective Greg Kading, in his controversial book Murder Rap, claimed that, based on his investigations, Tupac was murdered by Compton Crip gang member Orlando “Baby Lane” Anderson, a few months after Sean “P Diddy” Combs offered $1 million to Anderson’s uncle Duane Keith “Keffe D” Davis — also a Crips gang member — to kill Tupac and his Death Row boss, Suge Knight.